MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 > [!NOTE]
 > Limitations: **Target** for run queue table doesn't display information for standalone machine.

-## Monitor desktop flows activity with Power BI desktop (preview)
+## Monitor desktop flow activity with Power BI desktop (preview)

-Power Automate enables you to download a Power BI template to monitor desktop flows activity from the Power BI desktop application.
+Power Automate enables you to download a Power BI template to monitor desktop flow activity from the Power BI desktop application.
+[Learn more about Power BI desktop](/power-bi/fundamentals/desktop-what-is-desktop.md).

-Using this template, you can retrieve the data and charts displayed on the desktop flow activity page: last runs, main errors, and machine information.
+Using this template, you can retrieve the data and charts displayed on the desktop flow activity page, such as last runs, main errors, and machine information.

 Additionally, you can:

-- Customize filters and graphs from the existing data in the **Desktop flow activity** page of the portal.
+- Customize filters and graphs from the existing data in the **Desktop flow activity** page.
 - Add your own data to build your own business dashboards.
 - Publish the template to share it with your organization.

 ### Prerequisites

-- Install the latest version of the Power BI desktop application.
+- Install the latest version of the [Power BI desktop application](https://aka.ms/pbidesktopstore).
 - Ensure the TDS endpoint is enabled in the selected environment.

 ### Download the Power BI template